Enforce sign-in for Desktop

 $ echo '{"allowedOrgs":["myorg"]}' | sudo tee "/Library/Application Support/com.docker.docker/registry.json"

 This creates (or updates, if the file already exists) the registry.json file at /Library/Application Support/com.docker.docker/registry.json and includes the organization information the user belongs to.
-Make sure the file has the expected content and can't be edited by the user, only by the administrator.
+Make sure that the file has the expected content, and that the user can't edit this file, but only the administrator can.

 Verify that the content of the file contains the correct information: